 Yellow seeds + brown seeds + dark beer + minimal blend = typical beer mustard

 Congratulations, you just learned a great new party trick: serving your very own, homemade mustard!
 Making it yourself is easy and fun, saves money, allows you to avoid unnecessary preservatives and other undesirable ingredients, minimizes packaging waste, and stimulates your creativity.
-There are infinite variations, so have fun formulating your own signature mustard recipe.
+There are infinite variations, so you can have fun formulating your own signature mustard recipe.

 Most importantly, have fun with it!
 The world of homemade mustard has infinite possibilities and I'm so excited for you to start exploring it.